 7. Interchangeable Core (IC) Cylinders

-IC Cylinders are frequently used in businesses and larger institutions.
+IC Cylinders types of locks for doors are frequently used in businesses and larger institutions.
 They allow you to rekey the lock by swapping out the core without taking the lock apart.

 8. Furniture Locks